The Polish topology of the isometry group of the infinite dimensional hyperbolic space: The universal minimal flow

 \begin{proof} Let $U$ be some entourage in $X$.
 By continuity of the action, for any $x\in X$, there is an identity neighborhood $W_x$ in $G$ and $V_x\subset U$ entourage such that for any $g\in W_x$ and $y\in V_x(x)$, $g(y)\in U(x)$.
 By compactness, there is $x_1,\dots,x_n$ such that $V_{x_1}(x_1)\cup\dots\cup V_{x_n}(x_n)=X$.
 Let us define $W=W_{x_1}\cap\dots\cap W_{x_n}$.
 For any $x\in X$, there is $x_i$ such that $(x,x_i)\in V_{x_i}$ and thus, for $g\in W$, $(gx,x_i)\in U$.
 So $(gx,x)\in U^2$. \end{proof}

 For a continuous action $G\action X$ on a uniform space, it is natural to ask when the action extends to the completion $\overline{X}$ of $X$.
 If $X$ is precompact, the boundedness of the action is required.
-Boundedness is actually a sufficient condition.
+Boundedness is actually a sufficient condition and such a result is well-know by experts, see for example \cite[Lemma 4.5]{MR2476633}.

 \begin{lem} Let $X$ be a uniform space and let us assume that $G$ is a topological group with a bounded action on $X$ by uniform isomorphisms then this action extends to a continuous $G$-action on $\overline{X}$. \end{lem}